-Mice, rats and dogs have been treated vaginally with placebo, 1, 3, or 5% w/w SPL7013 Gels for up to 90 days.
-The 90-day data in rats and dogs represent data from an interim sacrifice in 6- and 9-month chronic toxicity studies, respectively, which are ongoing.
+Chronic toxicology studies have been conducted in which mice (90 days), rats (6 months) and dogs (9 months) received daily vaginal doses with placebo, 1, 3, or 5%w/w SPL7013 Gels(12).
+Additional data were obtained by conducting interim sacrifices after 90-days in both rat and dog chronic studies.
 In all three species, no evidence of systemic toxicity was observed.
 In addition, no detectable levels of SPL7013 have been measured in the plasma.
 Minor microscopic changes were noted such as a dose-related increase in the incidence and severity of glandular dilatation of the cervix and uterus, and dose-related vaginal changes (distal, mid, and proximal portions) that included minimal to mild epithelial cell hyperplasia and minimal single cell necrosis in mice, minimal to mild epithelial hyperplasia, minimal cervical vacuolation and minimal to mild luminal exudate in the vagina in rats, and test article-related microscopic observations limited to the cervix and vagina in dogs, including vacuolated macrophages in the submucosa and subacute inflammation.
-In all three species, the NOEL was determined to be 5% w/w SPL7013 Gel.
+The pattern of microscopic findings (in terms of number and degree of severity) was the same at the termination of each study (6 months in rats, or 9 months in dogs) as that noted at the 90 day interim sacrifice.
+In all studies, the sub-chronic inflammation observed microscopically did not escalate to show any signs of chronic inflammation or a more pronounced immune response.
+In the mice and rats, the NOEL was determined to be 5%w/w SPL7013 Gel, while in dogs it was 3%w/w SPL7013 Gel.

-A study in pigtailed macaques (6 animals/group, 3 groups, receiving 0%, 1%, 3% and 5% w/w SPL7013 Gel in a 1.5 ml volume, four consecutive daily applications) examined the vaginal safety of SPL7013 [12].
+A study in pigtailed macaques (6 animals/group, 3 groups, receiving 0%, 1%, 3% and 5% w/w SPL7013 Gel in a 1.5 mL volume, four consecutive daily applications) examined the vaginal safety of SPL7013(13).
 Vaginal safety measures included colposcopy, vaginal pH, and microflora determinations.
 Cervicovaginal tissue disruption and/or friability were noted in four of six animals receiving the 5% w/w SPL7013 formulation.
 None of the animals treated with the 1% or 3% w/w SPL7013 Gel formulation demonstrated cervicovaginal irritation.
 Observations of subepithelial vasculature were noted in the majority of animals from each arm of the study.
 Statistically significant decreases in vaginal pH were noted 30 minutes after the application of each SPL7013 Gel formulation, and remained lower than baseline at 24 hours after application.
 These values were recovered to baseline at the Day 8 measurement.
 Differences in vaginal pH were not statistically significant in comparison to values noted after application of placebo gel (base formulation without added SPL7013) at these time points.